Dolby Atmos vs DTS:X: 5 Must-Know Facts

 Bit rate

-Last but not least is bit rate or the speed at which the audio data is processed and compressed by the sound system.
+Last but not least is the bit rate or the speed at which the audio data is processed and compressed by the sound system.
 The higher the bit rate, the better.
 You’d think that Dolby Atmos, being the more widely known brand name, would be the one with the higher bit rate.
-However, it’s DTS:X has the higher bit rate.
+However, its DTS:X has a higher bit rate.
 Dolby Atmos delivers a slower bit rate.

 This is one of the most controversial aspects of the Dolby Atmos vs DTS:X debate.
 Some say DTS:X’s higher bit rate means better quality, while others say Dolby Atmos’s lower bit rate is better because it means its high quality is more efficient.